abarani30/Classify-clubs-based-on-their-kit/README.md

 > t-shirt => (Black, Blue, Red, SkyBlue, White, Yellow) = 6 colors (Keep the same sequence in you mind)

 > short => (Black, Blue, Red, SkyBlue, White ) = 5 colors (Also keep the same sequence in you mind)

-> so, the result of our test input will be 6 + 5 = 11 binary values
+> The result of our test input will be 6 + 5 = 11 binary values

 for example, assume we've the following test inputs below, i'll make everything clear to you now: